cyberbotics/benchmark-record-action/README.md

 The `competitors.txt` file is also updated with the new recorded performance.

 ### 4. Remove temporary files

+We remove the various temporary files so that only the updated files of interest are left.

 ### 5. Commit and push updates